Sakshamoo17/video-play-website/README.md

 # video-play-website
-How to add plug in and add video in your website.So that your website contain video in that
+How to add plug in and add video in your website.So that your website contain video in that .And add video i your video folder